hyundodo/DDPM/DDPM_Cifar_10/Readme.md

-# DDPM Implementation with Cifar-10 dataset
+# DDPM Implementation with Cifar-10

 ## Unconditional